 Write Google Ads Headlines that Convert

 Headlines are important—not just in Google ads, but in all areas of marketing and advertising.
 A headline is often the first thing that a potential customer sees, so it is important to make sure that it is clear, concise, and tells them exactly what they need to know about your product or service.
-Here are a few tips on how to write headlines that convert in Google Ads.
+Here are a few tips on how to write headlines that convert so you can scale your Google Ads campaign.

 Focus on How You Solve Your Potential Customer’s Problems